McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 ~~~
 {: .error}

-Why am I getting an error saying that the _node id_ was not found and that my taxon is "broken"??
+## 😱 😱 😱

+What does this error mean??

-Generally, this happens when phylogenetic information does not match taxonomic information.
+A "broken" taxon error usually happens when phylogenetic information does not match taxonomic information.

-For example, extinct lineages are sometimes phylogenetically included within the taxon but are taxonomically excluded, making the taxon appear as paraphyletic.
+For example, extinct lineages are sometimes phylogenetically included within a taxon but are taxonomically excluded, making the taxon appear as paraphyletic.

-On the [Open Tree of Life browser](https://tree.opentreeoflife.org/opentree/argus/ottol@372706), you can still get to the subtree.
-From R, you need to do something else first.
+On the [Open Tree of Life browser](https://tree.opentreeoflife.org/opentree/argus/ottol@372706), we can still get to the subtree ([check it out here](https://tree.opentreeoflife.org/opentree/argus/opentree12.3@mrcaott47497ott110766)).

+From R, we will need to do something else first.